troyhill/TTFF/docs/README.md

 # Estimating flow across Tamiami Trail

-The Tamiami Trail Flow Formula (TTFF) provides weekly flow targets for water moving across Tamiami Trail through five water management structures: S12A, S12B, S12C, S12D, and S333.
-This page and the accompanying R package compare different approaches to modeling flow.
-These approaches use data from a network of stage, potential evapotranspiration (PET), and rainfall gauges in Water Conservation Area 3A (WCA3A) and Everglades National Park (ENP).
+The Tamiami Trail Flow Formula (TTFF) provides weekly flow targets for water moving from Water Conservation Area 3A (WCA3A) into Everglades National Park (ENP).
+Flows are calculated based on seven water management structures: S12A, S12B, S12C, S12D, S333, S333N, and S334.
+This page and the accompanying R package compare different approaches to modeling these flows.
+These approaches use data from a network of stage, potential evapotranspiration (PET), and rainfall gauges in WCA3A and ENP.
 Estimates from each model for the current week are shown immediately below, followed by descriptions of the individual approaches.

 &nbsp;

+This page shows data purely for exploratory and information purposes.
+The multiple regression model described below is the TTFF model described in Appendix H of the 2020 Combined Operational Plan's Environmental Impact Statement.
+Nonetheless, the output described below may differ from official TTFF targets.
+For official TTFF targets, users are referred to the South Florida Water Management District's [TTFF reports](https://www.sfwmd.gov/documents-by-tag/ttffreport).

 ## Current model values: